| |

 Tips for Making Spontaneous, Humorous Retirement Speeches

-A good retirement speech will express best wishes of co-workers, friends, and acquaintances and at the same time mention the accomplishments and great character of the retiring person, before ending with a toast to the retiree.
+at the same time mention the accomplishments and great character of the retiring person, before ending with a

-Here are more tips for making retirement speeches.
+Here are more tips.

 - Don't get unnerved.